∞ STAGE TWO ∞

 AM radio ranged from Abba to Merle to Z.Z. in and out, up and down the dial, with an occasional ‘Goodbye’ and ‘Now That You’ve Gone’ oldie recorded by the big, brassy…Chicago up at Caribou Ranch just above Boulder—or Colorado Transit Authority, for all the tinhorns back home.

-I shook those off parting shots, settling in for the Great infinite Plains, this nine-hundred mile drainage ditch into the Mississippi Valley—Kit Carson country pouring into Kansas, Kansas City into middling Missouri—this declining path of least resistance.
-So much headroom for ruminating, rationalizing, my guardian angel waving, gesturing as she lead the way with a resurgence of homespun confidence.
+I shook off those parting shots, settling in for the Great infinite Plains, this nine-hundred mile drainage ditch into the Mississippi Valley toward middlin’ Missouri—a declining path of least resistance.
+So much headroom for ruminating, rationalizing, my guardian angel waving, gesturing as she led the way with a resurgence of homespun confidence.

 The more I had filled my mind with this emotional teeter-totter, the more intriguing it became.
-Distance, triangular game theory, posing hypotheticals: Upon further reflection, it had all come down to indelibly clear alternatives—as in either, or propositions.
+Distance, triangular game theory, posing hypotheticals.
+Had I left my head in San Francisco, about what loose ends tend to portend: lost Satalisman, further threats and throes.
+Upon further reflection, it had all come down to indelibly clear alternatives—as in either, or propositions.
 Should have stood ground, did what’s best; should have stayed on, hell outta there: life was like that, right?
-Should have shrugged off Moon’s trusty drive west suggestion in the first place; should have blown Syd out of the water before I got in so deep.
+Should have shrugged off Moon’s trusty drive west suggestion in the first place; should have blown Syd out of the water before I got in so deep—let alone Lafayette Park.

 I dug even deeper amid the long stratocumulated acres of combines, feed silos and towering ingrained elevators.
-Sociology aside, I harkened back to undergraduate philosophy: What would Bentham have done?
-Or Kant, maybe John Stuart Mill: the greatest good for the greatest number Utilitarianism, or Free Will and Determinism.
+Sociology aside, I harkened back to undergraduate philosophy: the greatest good for the greatest number Utilitarianism, or Free Will and Determinism.
 Hmmm, interesting.
 Fade in, fade out: perspectives, conclusions stacking up like hay bales, mile after mile, crystallizing, congealing, sweet as the truck stop custards and other snacks we shared on minimal rest and refuel pauses.

 DING, DING, DING, DING…